We revolutionize wound treatment!

 This is the beginning of several years of suffering that almost 3 million Germans with chronic wounds share with Ruth Wollgast.
 It is characterized by great restrictions in daily life, countless treatments with ointments, tablets, wound dressings and, in the case of the Hamburg woman, even a skin transplant.

 It is her diabetologist who finally tells her about the new form of treatment with cold plasma.
 Demoralized by the many setbacks, she remains skeptical, but agrees to therapy.
-She recalls that she was quite uneasy before her first appointment.
-She was all the more surprised to find that treatment with the CPT®patch really is short and painless.
+She says that she was quite queasy before her first appointment.
+She was all the more surprised to find that the treatment with the CPT®patch was really short and painless.
 And above all: it works!

 Twice a week, the plasma patch is applied to the patient's wound, which is around eight centimeters in size, and the cold plasma is generated directly over the open area.
 Multi-resistant bacteria are killed in just 120 seconds and cell regeneration is promoted.
 After only six weeks, Ruth Wollgast's wound is closed: "I am so very grateful to my practitioner that he recommended the therapy to me and also persuaded me a little.
 Now I can live freely again, have no more pain and am just happy."